seanbao/mnemonas/docs/webdav-compatibility.en.md

 | `LOCK` | Simplified | Returns a virtual lock token; supports `Depth: 0` and `Depth: infinity`; one-hour expiry |
 | `UNLOCK` | Simplified | Requires matching `Lock-Token`; expired locks are cleaned automatically |

-### Not Implemented
+### Unsupported Methods

-Unsupported methods return `405 Method Not Allowed` with an `Allow` response header that lists the currently supported methods.
+Unsupported methods return `405 Method Not Allowed` with an `Allow` response header that lists the methods available to the current scope.
+Read-only mounts and read-only users list only `OPTIONS`, `GET`, `HEAD`, and `PROPFIND`.

 | Method | Status | Notes |
 | --- | --- | --- |